 6 hours left, and we’re still $29k away.

 Albert directs his team of SMM experts to engage with commenters and followers.
 Mushegh reaches out to those who have liked and commented on Pico’s Facebook page, and Zhenya has come up with an even more out-of-the-box tactic!

 She’s still not feeling well, as she fires off messages to people who have commented on our influencers’ posts.
-A lot of these are excited about Pico, might even check out the page, but then forget to commit to backing.
+Many of these are excited about Pico, might even check out the page, but then forget to commit to backing.
 And with only 6 hours left, we really need to remind them!

 The influencer marketing team is at it again!
 Margarita reached out to all the Facebook group admins they know and convinced them to share admin access.
 Now that Pico is being featured across all these channels, traffic is really going up.

 Half an hour goes by, and disaster strikes.

 “Zhenya’s at the hospital.”
 Albert’s voice sounds tired through the phone.
 “She had food poisoning.”

 Turns out, she’d been powering through, doing the work from bed.
 She’d taken a turn for the worse, and the ambulance had come to take her in for tests.
 But that hadn’t stopped her from calling Albert during the ride, running him through all her activities and letting him know how to continue them while she was out.
 Get well soon, Zhenya!

 We’re way behind.
 Our pace is too slow!
 Why isn’t this working?!

 6 hours have passed, and we’ve only raised $15k!
 How are we going to raise the remaining $22k in 4 hours?